dev4vater/vater/docs/source/GettingStarted.rst

 VirtualBox/VMware Set Up
 ========================

-Vater will be run on a VM server.
+VATER will be run on a VM server.
 VirutalBox or VMWare will work for this project, although experience has seen VirtualBox creating fewer issues. - Virtual Box Set Up - VMWare Set Up